 use linkedin to your advantage

 While a resume is brisk and often doesn’t use pronouns, LinkedIn provides more of an opportunity to tell your professional story.
 Best of all, you can write your description in the first person.
-Like your resume, a successful LinkedIn profile includes a strong summary statement, which goes in the ‘About’ section.
+As with your resume, a successful LinkedIn profile includes a strong summary statement, which goes in the ‘About’ section.
 During the process of writing your summary statement, consider reviewing the ‘About’ sections of other professionals in your industry to generate ideas.
-As an example, my summary statement reads, ‘I’m an Executive Coach guiding a client base of high-performing professionals in their leadership development and career transition.
-I came to coaching after 20 years in the film industry, as a producer and senior executive.
-I’ve been featured on The Today Show, and my essays on career development have been published in Forbes, Next Avenue and The Huffington Post.’

 Beyond building a strong LinkedIn profile, spend time inviting as many relevant contacts as possible to connect, as these connections will help you build a broad network for potential job opportunities.
 As you grow your LinkedIn network, it’s important to reach out to your contacts every so often to cultivate relationships.
 This can be as simple as congratulating a contact on a new role or commenting on an article one of your contacts shares on their feed.